kubestellar/kubestellar/docs/content/direct/core-chart-argocd.md

 # Using Argo CD with KubeStellar Core chart

-This documents explains how to use KubeStellar Core chart to:
+This documents explains how to use the KubeStellar core Helm chart to:

-- Deploy an instance of Argo CD using KubeStellar Core chart that automatically lists the WDSes as desitnation clusters
+- deploy Argo CD in the KubeFlex hosting cluster;
+- register every WDS as a target cluster in Argo CD; and
-- Automatically crete Argo CD applications, including scenarios examples
+- create Argo CD applications as specified by the chart values.

 ## Pre-requisites

-The prerequisites are the same of [installing KubeStellar using the Core chart](./core-chart.md#pre-requisites).
+The prerequisites are the same as [installing KubeStellar using the Core chart](core-chart.md#pre-requisites).

-The settings described in this document are an extesnion of the KubeStellar Core chart settings described [here](./core-chart.md#kubestellar-core-chart-values).
+The settings described in this document are an extesnion of the KubeStellar Core chart settings described [here](core-chart.md#kubestellar-core-chart-values).

 ## Installing Argo CD using KubeStellar Core chart